AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

    * **Edit** - Select an existing Viewer Preset, and then select **[!UICONTROL Edit]**.

-1. In the Configure Viewer screen, in the Preset Name field, enter, or edit the preset name.
+1. In the Configure Viewer page, in the Preset Name field, enter, or edit the preset name.
 1. Set the remaining options that you want.

    >[!NOTE]